Mario Jurić

-Mario Jurić (/hr/; born 9 February 1979) is a Croatian astronomer.
+Mario Jurić (/hr/; born 9 February 1979) is a Croatian astronomer and a University of Washington professor.

 Jurić was born in Zagreb.
 He graduated from the University of Zagreb Faculty of Science, and received a doctorate at Princeton University in 2007.
-He is the Data Management Project Scientist for the Large Synoptic Survey Telescope.
+He was a Data Management Project Scientist for the Large Synoptic Survey Telescope.

 Together with prolific amateur astronomer Korado Korlević, Jurić has co-discovered 125 asteroids, and one comet, 183P/Korlević-Jurić.
 He took part in discovery of the Sloan Great Wall, at the time the largest known structure in the Universe.
 His co-discovery, the Koronian asteroid 22899 Alconrad is one of the smallest known binary asteroids in the main-belt.